aloop/docs/content/system-administration/backups-with-borg.md

 backup_exit=$?

+if [ ${backup_exit} -eq 0 ]; then
     info "Pruning repository"

     # Use the `prune` subcommand to maintain 48 hourly, 7 daily, 4 weekly and 6 monthly
     # archives of THIS machine.
 The '{hostname}-' prefix is very important to
     # limit prune's operation to this machine's archives and not apply to
     # other machines' archives also:

     borg prune                          \
         --list                          \
         --prefix '{hostname}-'          \
         --show-rc                       \
         --keep-hourly   48              \
         --keep-daily    7               \
         --keep-weekly   4               \
         --keep-monthly  6               \

     prune_exit=$?
+fi

 # use highest exit code as global exit code
 global_exit=$(( backup_exit > prune_exit ? backup_exit : prune_exit ))